 Incidence and Significance of Antiretroviral Drug Resistance in Pregnancy

 The development of ARV drug resistance is one of the major factors leading to therapeutic failure in HIV-infected individuals.
-Additionally, pre-existing resistance to a drug in an ARV prophylaxis regimen may diminish the regimen’s efficacy in preventing perinatal transmission.
+Additionally, pre-existing resistance to a drug in a cART regimen may diminish the regimen’s efficacy in preventing perinatal transmission.
 The development of resistance to drugs used during pregnancy for prophylaxis of perinatal transmission may limit future maternal treatment options or decrease the effectiveness of prophylactic regimens in the current pregnancy or during future pregnancies.
-Infant treatment options also may be limited if maternal resistance is present or develops and resistant virus is transmitted to the fetus.
+Infant treatment options also may be limited if maternal drug resistance is present or develops and resistant virus is transmitted to the fetus.

 The Impact of Resistance on the Risk of Perinatal Transmission of HIV and Maternal Response to Subsequent Therapy